Understanding Indigenous Mental Health Needs: A Journey of Healing

 Bridging the Gap

-Unfortunately, systemic barriers often hinder youth from accessing mental health resources.
+Unfortunately, challenges in their life often hinder youth from accessing mental health resources.
 Waverlee pointed out, “Not a lot of people try to find immediate family.”
 This reflects the challenges faced by youth in foster care or unstable living situations.
 While communities strive to support one another, more resources are needed to ensure every young person feels supported.

 Moving Forward